pulibrary/ruby-for-archivesspace/sessions/session3-aspace-batch/README.md

 ```
 Check what type of object `repo` is, using `.class`

-## Getting the value of a key/value pair
+## Interlude: Getting the value of a key/value pair
 You can return the value of a key/value pair by referencing the key.
-This is done by placing it in square brackets:
+This is done by placing it in square brackets.

+Here, we loop over an array of hashes and, for each hash, get out the value of the `name` field:
 ```
 #do something with the response
 repos.parsed.each do |repo|